f1tenth/f1tenth_doc/getting_started/faq.rst

 FAQ
 ==========================
 This will be updated as we get new questions.
-Please post questions in the forum.
+Please post questions in the `F1TENTH Discord <https://f1tenth.discourse.group/>`.
 Answers to common problems will be compiled here.

 General
 ----------------